Drug price hikes tend to happen at the start of every year, and 2022 is no exception, according to GoodRx.

 Price increases for generic and specialty drugs are driven primarily by new product entry — meaning the price hikes can be attributed primarily to new drugs coming on the market — the study found.

-However, price increases for brand-name drugs are driven primarily by inflation of the prices of existing drugs.
+However, price increases for brand-name drugs are driven primarily by the impact of inflation on the prices of existing drugs.

 Lead study author Inmaculada Hernandez, an assistant professor of pharmacy at the University of Pittsburgh, told National Public Radio: